mrmrs/writing/_posts/2015-05-14-what-are-classes-for.md

 --------------------------

 An HTML element doesn't represent a classification of visual styles.
-It represents a combination of classifications of visual styles.
+So an HTML element shouldn't be the target of your css selector.

 Classes should be reusable.
 For every property you add to a class, the less reusable it becomes.
 The threshold for this is pretty low.
 Lower than most of the classes in production CSS that I see.

 If you are a programmer building an interface for a user to checkout, you wouldn't have a class that:

 * Parses the mailing address to make sure it's valid
 * and triggers a transactional email to be sent